Aritra0124/Aritra0124/README.md

-# Aritra Chakraborty
+# Aritra Chakraborty 👨‍💻

-## Summary
+## Summary 👉

-Passionate and results-driven Senior Backend Engineer with 2+ years of experience in Python, Django, AWS, and DevOps.
+Passionate and results-driven Senior Backend Engineer with 2+ years of experience in Python 🐍, Django 🎯, AWS ☁️, and DevOps 🛠️.
 Proven expertise in delivering high-performance web applications and seamless RESTful API integrations.
-Skilled in optimizing database models, implementing secure authentication mechanisms, and ensuring efficient deployment using Docker and AWS services.
-Eager to take on new challenges and contribute to innovative projects in the software industry.
+Skilled in optimizing database models, implementing secure authentication mechanisms, and ensuring efficient deployment using Docker 🐳 and AWS services.
+Eager to take on new challenges and contribute to innovative projects in the software industry. 🚀

-## Work Experience
+## Work Experience 🏢

 ### Django Developer | Soliva Technologies | Nov 2022 - Present
 - Developed and maintained Django-based ETL platform, increasing data processing efficiency by 15%.